The Best Walking Shoes For Women 2023

 Overview:

-If you prefer a walk in the woods or up a mountain path to a walk around the block, then these shoes are for you.
-They’re made for durability and longevity, and provide superior cushioning and ankle support.
-ASICS designs each and every shoe to the highest quality of standards and for maximum performance, and the Women’s Gel-Venture 6 is no different.
+If you prefer a walk in the woods or up a mountain path to a walk around the block, these shoes are for you.
+They’re made for durability and longevity and provide superior cushioning and ankle support.

 Multi-Directional Lugs

 The sole on these shoes is built for the outdoors and walking over rocky, muddy, and often unstable terrain.
-To better aid you in walking through this type of environment, ASICS added multi-directional lugs on the front and sides of the sole.
-That means that the front, back, and sides of your shoe have just as much grip as the bottom, which is perfect for uneven terrain.
+To better aid you in this type of environment, ASICS added multidirectional lugs on the front and sides of the sole.

 Gel-Venture Heel

 You can’t wear these shoes without noticing the superior heel support.
-Underneath the removable insoles are small gel pockets which not only absorb impact while walking but give you a wonderful springy feel.
-Every step you take in the Gel-Venture 6’s feels like a step in the right direction.
+Underneath the removable insoles are small gel pockets that absorb impact while walking and give you an excellent springy feel.

 Best Fashion Walking Shoe: Clarks Women’s Wave Andes